SamarjitBhogal/MedicationPal/README.md

 * Hi, my name is Ben.
 Github is very interesting and i am excited to learn how to utilize it
 * Hi my name is Samarjit Bhogal.
 I am excited to develop MedicationPal and learn new things along the way.
 * Hi, my name is Xiaojuan Wang.
 I am excited to start workiing on this project.
+* One thing to note is that the contributor "jeven-on-road" is a secondary account of Nikkki99

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.